Hell of the Living Dead: Production

+When George A. Romero's Dawn of the Dead (1978) was released in Italy, it was retitled Zombi for the Italian audiences.
+Following this release, Italian film production would enter a vogue period of zombie films that would often be hybridized with other popular genres.
+These would include Lucio Fulci's Zombi 2 (1979), Antonio Margheriti's Cannibal Apocalypse (1980) and Hell of the Living Dead (1980).

-Director Bruno Mattei noted that the production began as a specific request from the producer.
-Mattei planned to make a film inspired by 1978's Dawn of the Dead, but wanted a lighter tone for the film.
-Mattei said that initially two screenplays were written, and that the producers rejected the screenplay that Mattei preferred.
+Director Bruno Mattei said that the production began as a specific request from the producer.
+Mattei planned to make a film inspired by Dawn of the Dead, but wanted a lighter tone for the film.
+He said that initially two screenplays were written, and that the producers rejected the screenplay which Mattei preferred.
 The film was Mattei's first to be made under the name Vincent Dawn, a request made specifically by the film's Spanish production side.

-Claudio Fragasso stated he wrote Hell of the Living Dead with Rossella Drudi, his frequent co-scripter.
-Fragasso felt there had been several zombie films made recently, and wanted to do something different after watching Dawn of the Dead suggesting the film would be like Soylent Green as well as envisioning the film as "an undead epic, a kind of Apocalypse Now".
+Claudio Fragasso said that he wrote Hell of the Living Dead with Rossella Drudi, his frequent co-scripter.
+Fragasso wanted the film differentiate itself from other zombie films being made during the period.
+After watching Dawn of the Dead, he tried to make a film similar to other American productions as well, comparing his script to films like Soylent Green (1973) as well as envisioning the film as "an undead epic, a kind of Apocalypse Now".

-Among the cast was Margit Evelyn Newton as Lia.
-Newton recalled that she felt a great sense of responsibility at the time, playing the film's protagonist.
-Newton felt nervous in a scene involving nudity in front of the indigenous people.
-She asked that everyone be removed from the set, with only indispensable cast and crew remaining.
-The scene was shot in one day.